 No, Court is not an appropriate place for children to be present.
 If you are required to physically attend Court, ensure that the children are looked after by a trusted friend or family member.
 If Court is by telephone or MS Teams, please ensure the children are not around and cannot hear the proceedings.
 Remember that the legal dispute may well be about them, but they need to be protected from the adult issues involved.

 You should always go to Court, or if you cannot attend, ensure that you are legally represented and your lawyer can attend Court on your behalf.
-If you do not attend Court, then a Judge or Registrar can make orders in your absence.
+If you do not attend Court, then a Judge or Judicial Registrars can make orders in your absence.
 If you continue not to attend Court, then your matter will be listed for an undefended hearing.
 Should that occur, the other party may get most (if not all) of the orders they seek granted.

 If you are aware that orders have been made in your absence, then we recommend that you urgently contact the court and obtain a copy of the orders.
 Once you have a copy, you should make an appointment with a family lawyer and get advice about what those orders mean for you.